rebus-ink/ink-API/activityDoc.md

 Possible errors:

+* 404: 'no publication found for {publicaitonId}.
+Document must belong to an existing publication'
 * 400: 'create document error: {message}' - generic error that occured on createDocument.
 Refer to message for more details.
 * 400 'create activity error: {message}' - generic error that occured on createActivity.
 Refer to message for more details.